Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: The proposed methodology

 It is worth mentioning that inflection point inflation scenarios in a few Abelian gauge ({\it e.g.} $U(1)_{B-L}$ \cite{Okada:2016ssd}) extended models have been widely studied, which does not require the non-minimal coupling to gravity in order to flatten the quartic inflationary potential.
 In these scenarios, interplay of the quantum corrections from the BSM gauge coupling and the Yukawa couplings give rise to the required flatness.
 However, the current model being a minimal one, does not have any additional Yukawa couplings.

 Next we describe our adopted methodology (as summarised in Fig.\,\ref{fig:cartoon2}) that reveals how the satisfaction of $(g-2)_\mu$ data impact the predictions of the inflationary observables $(n_s,r)$.
-As earlier mentioned, a consistent $\Delta a_\mu$ data requires $13\,{\rm GeV}\lesssim v^\prime\lesssim 75\,{\rm GeV}$.
+As earlier mentioned, a consistent $\Delta a_\mu$ data requires $9\,{\rm GeV}\lesssim v^\prime\lesssim 75\,{\rm GeV}$.
 On the other hand, the successful dynamics of inflation in generating the observed value of scalar curvature spectrum \cite{Planck:2018jri} uniquely fixes $\lambda_\phi$ as a function of the non-minimal coupling parameter $\xi$.
 Choosing a particular $v^\prime$ within its preferred range along with $\lambda_\phi(\xi)$ provide us the dependence of the inflaton mass ($m_\phi)$ on $\xi$.
-Now we consider the inflaton to decay into radiation perturbatively via Higgs portal \footnote{In this analysis we have worked in the regime $m_\phi<m_{Z^\prime}$ such that the perturbative decays of inflaton {\it e.g.} $\phi\to Z^\prime Z^\prime$ and $\phi\to Z^\prime \overline{l} l$ are kinematically forbidden where $l=\{\mu,\nu_\mu,\tau,\nu_\tau\}$.}\,\footnote{The impact of preheating at the early stage of inflaton oscillation era leave minimal impact in our final results, as will be justified shortly.}.
-In that case the reheating temperature of the Universe ($T_{\rm RH}$) turns out to be a function of $m_\phi$ and $\lambda_{H\phi}$.
+Now we consider the inflaton to decay into radiation perturbatively via Higgs portal \footnote{The impact of preheating at the early stage of inflaton oscillation era leave minimal impact in our final results, as will be justified shortly.}. {Recall that previously we commented that the $m_\phi>m_Z^\prime$ regime is not compatible with dynamics of post inflationary observed Universe and thus we focus on $m_\phi<m_Z^\prime$ case to describe the methodology here.
+In section\,\ref{sec:resCII} we demonstrate the inability of $m_\phi>m_Z^\prime$ region to accommodate a consistent and unified picture of inflation\,-\,reheating\,-\,present Universe.
+For} $m_\phi<m_Z^\prime$ case, the reheating temperature of the Universe ($T_{\rm RH}$) turns out to be a function of $m_\phi$ and $\lambda_{H\phi}$.
 Now for a given number of inflationary e-fold ($N_{\rm e}$), the $T_{\rm RH}$ of the Universe cannot be arbitrary.
 This means for a fixed $\xi$ (or $m_\phi$), the $\lambda_{H\phi}$ has be to uniquely fixed as well.
 It is known that the $m_\phi-\lambda_{H\phi}$ plane is severely constrained by different existing experiments namely CHARM \cite{BERGSMA1985458}, SN1987a \cite{Dev:2020eam,Krnjaic:2015mbs}, BBN {\it etc}.
 On the top of that, there are additional constraints arising to ensure the stability of inflaton potential during inflation and positivity of number of e-fold during inflaton oscillation and reheating.
 Such constraints in the $m_\phi-\lambda_{H\phi}$ plane strongly restricts $N_{\rm e}$ as a function of $\xi$ which in turn poses constraint in the $n_s-r$ plane.